-Going to court can be a nail-biting experience for anyone, especially if you’re doing it without an attorney.
+Going to court can be a nail-biting experience for anyone.
 One of the best ways to ease your pre-court jitters is to present yourself in the best light possible.
-This means dressing your best.
+This means looking your best.
 You can actually trick yourself into being more confident than you feel by dressing up for an occasion.
 It’s classic “fake it until you make it” logic, and it works.

 Here are a few tips on what to wear to court.

 Your best clothes - Make sure your clothes are clean and fit you properly – nothing too big or too small.
 If you are coming to court before or after work, feel free to wear your work clothes.
 The Judges are understanding.